jrmhaig/Bakery/README.md

 Device listener
 ---------------

-The module lib/devicelisterner.py will detect when a new SD card has been entered.
-At the moment it is detecting partitions but ideally it should get the the disk.
-So, if it finds:

-* /dev/sda1
-* /dev/sda2

-what it really needs to find is:

-* /dev/sda

-Question: Can the disk name be reliably found from the partition names?
-Or can it be detected directly?
+The module lib/udevevents.py listens for devices added via the USB ports.
+These are added or removed to a list that can be displayed with button 1.

 To do
 -----

 A (possibly incomplete) list of things that need doing:

-1. Detect when a device has been plugged in.
-2. Mount device.
+1. Mount device.
-3. S1 and S2 to select image.
-Display selected image with LEDs.
-4. S3 to write image.
+2. S3 to write image.
 Progress status with LEDs.
-5. Create instruction file that can be written to an output file, including the list of images.
+3. Create instruction file that can be written to an output file, including the list of images.
-6. Maybe it should take more than just a single button press to start writing the image.
+4. Maybe it should take more than just a single button press to start writing the image.
-7. Get a PiFace Display.
-This would be much more useful than the PiFace Digital.
+5. Allow for selecting device and image to write via CAD.